simon-javier/backup-manuscript-thesis/main.typ

 // NOTE: Might add more studies
 Traditional diagnostic methods, particularly in rural areas, face several significant limitations related to equipment, expertise scarcity, inherent human variability, and the challenges of accurately interpreting complex symptoms.
 These limitations underscore a growing need for advanced artificial intelligence (AI) solutions in healthcare.
 In a study conducted by #cite(<nirupama_mobilenet-v2_2024>), they stated that access to dermatological expertise is limited, particularly in underserved or remote areas.
 Traditional methods of skin disease classification, although valuable, have their limitations.
 They heavily rely on human expertise, which leads to subjectivity and variations in diagnosis.
 In light of these challenges, there is a rising need for automated and computer-aided diagnostic systems to help dermatologists and healthcare providers in achieving more accurate and consistent results.
 In modern days, machine learning algorithms, especially deep models have shown promising outcomes in automating diagnostic procedures for skin disorders.

-In addition, the study of #cite(<dhanashree_fingernail_2022>, form: "prose") mentions that though various disease can be diagnosed using the colour of finger nails, the accuracy rate sometimes fails.
+In addition, the study of #cite(<dhanashree_fingernail_2022>, form: "prose") mentions that though various diseases can be diagnosed using the colour of finger nails, the accuracy rate sometimes fails.
 This is mainly due to the colour assumptions made by humans through naked eye.
-Human eye has limitation in resolution and small amount of colour change in few pixels on nail would not be highlighted to human eyes which may lead to wrong result whereas it is possible for a machine to recognize small colour changes on nail.
+The human eye has limitations in resolution and a small amount of colour change in a few pixels on a nail would not be highlighted to human eyes which may lead to wrong results whereas it is possible for a machine to recognize small colour changes on a nail.
 The health condition can be diagnosed using the nail’s thickness, length of nails, colour and texture.

+=== Deep Learning and Image Processing for Nail Analysis VGG-related networks like VGG-16 and VGG-19  are one of the highly cited families of CNNs in this context.
+They often appear as feature extractors or as initial point architectures due to their lightweight nature and proven capability on image classification datasets.
+For instance, @shandilya_autonomous_2024 proposed a dedicated four-block CNN yet compared it to VGG-19 that had 89.37% accuracy in recognizing six different nail disorders.
+Similarly, @marulkar_enhancing_2025 indicated that VGG-16 had 87.5% and 77% accuracies according to @ccaso_detection_2024 in separate classification tasks.
+More recent reports, however, indicate that although VGG-related models are still relevant, they are increasingly increasingly beaten by richer and deeper architectures.
+In one such work of @navarro-cabrera_machine_2025 targeting iron deficiency anemia, they noted that DenseNet169 had considerably outperformed VGG-16 in achieving 71.08% accuracy from a memory usage point of view compared to 64.77% for recall.
+The implication is thus that for particular subtle detection issues in medicine, possibly dense connectivity in DenseNets has something over sequential layering in VGGs.

-=== Deep Learning and Image Processing for Nail Analysis The research conducted by #cite(<shandilya_autonomous_2024>, form: "prose") began with the development of a Base CNN model for nail disease classification and progressed to the creation of a more advanced Hybrid Capsule CNN model to improve classification performance.
+The research conducted by #cite(<shandilya_autonomous_2024>, form: "prose") began with the development of a Base CNN model for nail disease classification and progressed to the creation of a more advanced Hybrid Capsule CNN model to improve classification performance.
 The integration of capsule networks into the Hybrid model significantly enhanced its ability to capture spatial hierarchies and handle transformations, leading to better overall classification outcomes.
 The Nail Disease Detection dataset has been employed to conduct the training and testing of both models.
-With an accuracy of 99.25%, the Hybrid Capsule CNN model provides a more accurate, robust, and dependable solution for automated nail disease classification then Base CNN model with 97.75% accuracy.
+With an accuracy of 99.25%, the Hybrid Capsule CNN model provides a more accurate, robust, and dependable solution for automated nail disease classification than the Base CNN model with 97.75% accuracy.
 Its potential applications extend to medical diagnostics and healthcare automation, where accurate disease detection is critical for effective treatment.

 Furthermore, #cite(<ardianto_bioinformatics-driven_2025>, form: "prose") explored the application of Convolutional Neural Networks (CNNs) to detect 17 classes of nail conditions, achieving an overall detection accuracy of 83%.
 The CNN model, configured with predefined parameters such as a dropout rate of 0.2 and a learning rate of 0.001, demonstrated strong generalization capabilities.
 Notably, the dropout rate effectively reduced overfitting by introducing regularization, while the learning rate balanced convergence speed and stability during training.
 These parameter choices were instrumental in achieving a low validation error (0.1037) compared to training error, highlighting the model's ability to generalize to unseen data.
 Certain classes, such as "Leukonychia" and "Splinter Hemorrhage," showed excellent detection accuracy due to well-defined visual patterns in these conditions.
 However, classes like "Pale Nail" and "Alopecia Areata" exhibited lower accuracy, indicating the need for additional data and refinement in feature extraction.
 This highlights the model's strengths while also identifying areas requiring further research.
 The results underscore the potential of using CNN models in medical applications, providing a rapid and accessible diagnostic tool for nail condition detection.

 In the study conducted by #cite(<lahari_cnn_2023>, form: "prose"), two algorithms for classification namely Artificial Neural Network and Convolution neural network (DenseNet121) were used.
 The two algorithms are compared based on accuracy, specificity, and sensitivity.
 ANN is the older version which is less accurate.
 CNN is the latest model which can perform the classification better and it gives better results than ANN.
 CNN gives more accuracy and sensitivity than ANN.
 And the specificity is almost equal in both the algorithms.
 In their proposed technique, they trained a model that classifies the disease based on the colour and pattern of the nail.
 The system detects the diseases based on the features.
 It is able to identify the small patterns and colour variations also such that providing a system with higher success rate.
-Their proposed model gives more accurate results than human vision, because it overcomes the limitations of human eye like to identify the variations in nail colour and patterns.
+Their proposed model gives more accurate results than human vision, because it overcomes the limitations of the human eye like to identify the variations in nail colour and patterns.

 Furthermore, #cite(<sharma_fingernail_2024>, form: "prose") conducted a fingernail image-based health assessment using a hybrid VGG16 and Random Forest Model.
 The hybrid model has proven to be highly effective in classifying fingernail images into specific disease categories.
 The model's performance, evaluated through metrics such as accuracy, precision, recall, and F1-score, exceeded those of alternative classifiers.
-With a 97.02% accuracy rate, the proposed model shows great promise for early diagnosis of diseases such as kidney disorder, melanoma, and anaemia through fingernail analysis.
+With a 97.02% accuracy rate, the proposed model shows great promise for early diagnosis of diseases such as kidney disorder, melanoma, and anemia through fingernail analysis.
 The proposed hybrid model has several advantages, including high accuracy and effective feature extraction through VGG16, making it highly reliable for disease detection.
 It is scalable, non-invasive, and versatile for other image-based diagnostics.
 However, its disadvantages include a limited dataset, and narrow disease focus.
 Future work can be focused on expanding the dataset, including more diseases, integrating the model into mobile applications, exploring advanced architectures like ResNet, and improving robustness to handle variable image quality for broader applicability.

+Architectures from the ResNet family, particularly ResNet-50, have appeared extensively.
+They have been commended for their ability to train very deep networks by utilizing skip connections to alleviate vanishing gradients.
+Some studies have shown that ResNet-50 outperforms other well-known models.
+One comparative investigation of @marulkar_enhancing_2025 amongst various architectures across general nail disease classification claimed both ResNet50 and DenseNet201 had the highest precision at 96.39%, significantly outclassing VGG-16 at 87.5%.

+The introduction of models such as EfficientNet exhibits a clear trend toward optimizing CNNs both in terms of power and efficiency.
+They are scaling networks that strive to balance depth, width, and resolution to achieve decent performance with fewer parameters. @can_diagnosing_2022 employed Noisy-Student weighted variants of EfficientNet-B2 to obtain 72% accuracy on a difficult multi-class classification task with 17 different diseases of nails.
+Then, @ebadi_jalal_abnormality_2025 extended this by proposing CE-NFCNet that is based on EfficientNet-B0 and consists of a cascade transfer learning method.
+Their network produced optimal results (1.00 precision, recall, accuracy, and AUC) by using a smaller image dataset that includes capillaroscopy of the nailfold.
+Their network dramatically outperformed models trained from scratch and single transfer learning.
+This illustrates how combining together EfficientNet with advanced learning techniques is very effective for dealing with special problems in medical imaging.

+While CNNs are still by far the most common models, studies suggest that Vision Transformers (ViTs) are already making inroads.
+The self-attention associated with ViTs allows them to take in the whole image and look for global cues rather than having CNNs look at just minuscule local areas. @garaiman_vision_2022 utilized a predefined ViT to learn from images of nailfold capillaroscopy and diagnose microangiopathy from cases of systemic sclerosis with good results across several features. @roy_vision_2022 utilized a ViT to draw out features when they had to distinguish Yellow Nail Syndrome, yet another systemic condition. @garaiman_vision_2022 followed this up by creating a ViT model to help rheumatologists screen these changes and successfully illustrating it in a practical context.
+Though there are such successful examples, ViTs have not gained such popularity as CNNs.
+Most of the works are constructed on top of CNNs by virtue of their maturity and clarity, and transformers' contribution to analyzing images of nails is yet in development.

 === Probabilistic Modeling and Explainable AI
 Bayesian methods and probabilistic modeling are becoming important in Explainable AI (XAI) because they can measure uncertainty and give clearer insights into how models make decisions.
 Recent studies highlight the strengths of Bayesian methods for making AI more interpretable, especially in critical areas where it is essential to understand how and why AI systems reach their conclusions.